thevalueengineers/tveTableTool/README.md

 - Apply weighting to calculations
 - Calculate percentages (column or row) or display raw counts
 - Add index values to tables
-- Handle both labeled and unlabeled data
+- Handle both labelled and unlabelled data
 - Automatic detection of variable types

 ## Installation